Hassall Lab

 Dr Elizabeth Morgan (NERC PhD student, 2013-17) - Liz worked on the the spatial foraging ecology and behaviour of sea birds (particularly the shags on the Farne Isles).
 Keith Hamer was Liz's primary supervisor.

-David (body size and latitude), Nicole (urban ponds), Alex (schools and nature), Oliver (chemical defence), Ned (size and mimicry), Tom (relaxed selection), Andrew (imperfect mimicry), Milin (intelligence and attractiveness), Simon (beetle ecology), Denny (dragonflies and biodiversity), Jenny (evolution of mimicry), Alex (ladybird mimicry), Tom (phenology and mimicry), Lucy (death feigning), Jenny (small mammal movement), Sarah (butterfly conservation), Laura (butterfly conservation), Dan (invasive geckos), Andrew (urban ponds), Marie (butterfly conservation), Liz (butterfly conservation), Doug (hoverfly evolution), Alice (quarry ecology), Mel (urban butterflies), Chrissie (evolution of mimicry), Jane (poison dart frog mimicry), Isobel (insect reintroductions), Danielle (noise and behaviour in aquatic insects), Anna (damselfly polymorphisms), Lucy (pond biodiversity), Gary (snake mimicry), Calum (turtle nesting), Danny (thermal ecology), Imanol (freshwater ecology), Rochelle (ecological traps), Samuel (brown field site ecology), Stuart (dragonfly flight), Joe (glacial streams), Ellie (reptile ecology), Harry (biodiversity and wellbeing), Sarah (environmental attitudes), Sarah (stormwater pond biodiversity), Jennette (damselfly polymorphisms), Alice (urban green space), Emma (also urban green space), Blanca (arid ecology), Shannon (pond ecology), Kate (urban pollinators), Joel (lizard behaviour), Hannah (lizard biomechanics), Miguel (lizard parasites), Ben (science communication), Tessa (entomological education), Lizzie (reptile diets), Jack (lizard distributions), Lily (urban lizard populations), Hannah (species distribution models), Zara (lizard citizen science), Rachel (newt conservation), Evan (VR and green space), Verity (ecology of urban parks), Emma (social ecology of parks), Megan (fish welfare), Robbie (bat ecology), Emma (environmental noise), Daisy (citizen science), Hannah (green space and health), Isobel (cyanotoxins), Lucy (science communication), Maja (science communication), Shangning (extreme events), Yuechun (urban freshwater restoration), Alana (ponds and dragonflies), Bethany (allotment production), Eboni (climate change and the media), Ella (pond connectivity), Laura (urban community gardens), Mateo (culturally significant species), Ben (mimicry), Eva (fencing and water quality), Aashra (algae and macrophytes), Marnie (solar farms and insects), Holly (reservoirs and invasive species), Hannah (urban tree demography), Gaia (decolonisation), Kate (science communication), Laura (podcasting and science communication).
+David (body size and latitude), Nicole (urban ponds), Alex (schools and nature), Oliver (chemical defence), Ned (size and mimicry), Tom (relaxed selection), Andrew (imperfect mimicry), Milin (intelligence and attractiveness), Simon (beetle ecology), Denny (dragonflies and biodiversity), Jenny (evolution of mimicry), Alex (ladybird mimicry), Tom (phenology and mimicry), Lucy (death feigning), Jenny (small mammal movement), Sarah (butterfly conservation), Laura (butterfly conservation), Dan (invasive geckos), Andrew (urban ponds), Marie (butterfly conservation), Liz (butterfly conservation), Doug (hoverfly evolution), Alice (quarry ecology), Mel (urban butterflies), Chrissie (evolution of mimicry), Jane (poison dart frog mimicry), Isobel (insect reintroductions), Danielle (noise and behaviour in aquatic insects), Anna (damselfly polymorphisms), Lucy (pond biodiversity), Gary (snake mimicry), Calum (turtle nesting), Danny (thermal ecology), Imanol (freshwater ecology), Rochelle (ecological traps), Samuel (brown field site ecology), Stuart (dragonfly flight), Joe (glacial streams), Ellie (reptile ecology), Harry (biodiversity and wellbeing), Sarah (environmental attitudes), Sarah (stormwater pond biodiversity), Jennette (damselfly polymorphisms), Alice (urban green space), Emma (also urban green space), Blanca (arid ecology), Shannon (pond ecology), Kate (urban pollinators), Joel (lizard behaviour), Hannah (lizard biomechanics), Miguel (lizard parasites), Ben (science communication), Tessa (entomological education), Lizzie (reptile diets), Jack (lizard distributions), Lily (urban lizard populations), Hannah (species distribution models), Zara (lizard citizen science), Rachel (newt conservation), Evan (VR and green space), Verity (ecology of urban parks), Emma (social ecology of parks), Megan (fish welfare), Robbie (bat ecology), Emma (environmental noise), Daisy (citizen science), Hannah (green space and health), Isobel (cyanotoxins), Lucy (science communication), Maja (science communication), Shangning (extreme events), Yuechun (urban freshwater restoration), Alana (ponds and dragonflies), Bethany (allotment production), Eboni (climate change and the media), Ella (pond connectivity), Laura (urban community gardens), Mateo (culturally significant species), Ben (mimicry), Eva (fencing and water quality), Aashra (algae and macrophytes), Marnie (solar farms and insects), Holly (reservoirs and invasive species), Hannah (urban tree demography), Gaia (decolonisation), Kate (science communication), Laura (podcasting and science communication), Ellie (drought in freshwaters), Matthew (insect biomechanics), Harry (insect migration), Bizzie (pollinator networks), Jenna (urbanisation and pollination), Ash (crayfish in Portugal), Tom (oak recovery in the Algarve), Ellie (canal ecology), Louis (conservation and the military), Ben (pollinator metacommunities), Jody (urban freshwaters), Lizzie (urban streams), Lucas (art-science collaborations), Sarah (ant mimicking plants), Adam (socio-ecological resilience in Madagascar), Elise (VR and entomology), Joe (upland farming), Lucas (Fraser's dolphin ecology), Neve (social justice and conservation), Shannon (mangrove restoration), Alex (green roof biodiversity), Amy (attitudes to seal conservation), Georgia (drought and burrowing in freshwater shrimp), Maddie (farmer attitudes to conservation), Annalisa (bird identification), Emily (canal ecology), Faye (trees and health), Helena (decolonising the curriculum), Megan (human wildlife conflict), Mrinal (pollinator bioacoustics), Ollie (bird bioacoustics).

 Powered by Create your own unique website with customizable templates.